JoAnn Seagren is a Wealth Advisor and Managing Director of JAG Capital Management, LLC.

-“When I first came to Chicago, I was at a real estate development firm.
-I was led to conservation through one of my dear friends who introduced me to Jerry Adelmann in 1991.
-Jerry gave me the opportunity to help to coordinate the special planning task force for the Canal Corridor Association.
-Next, I became a stewardship and restoration volunteer and then a board member of Citizens for Conservation in Barrington.
+“When I moved to Illinois, I was led to conservation through one of my dear friends who taught me all about the native plants and birds, and then introduced me to Jerry Adelmann in 1991.
+Jerry gave me the opportunity to help on a planning task force for the Canal Corridor Association.
+During my years in Barrington, I became a stewardship and restoration volunteer, and then a board member of Citizens for Conservation and President of the Barrington Area Conservation Trust.

-“A few years ago, I moved my home from Barrington to Chicago and that was my opportunity to get involved with Openlands.
-What’s exciting about Openlands is the scope.
-It’s very broad.
-There are social issues, conservation issues, concerns for people as well as animals, trees, etc. Openlands puts it all together into one package.
+“In 2012, I moved my home from Barrington to Chicago and that was my opportunity to become more involved with Openlands.
+What’s exciting about Openlands is its scope and broad reach.
+Openlands embraces conservation and land issues, social and urban issues, and especially the people in our region, all together in one package.”

 - B.S., Universty of Southern California, Marshall School of Business, Magna Cum Laude